 NOTE 2—In contexts in which transmission or reception is the subject “antenna connector” is an implicit reference to the transmit antenna connector or receive antenna connector, respectively.

-antenna selection (ASEL) receiver: A station (STA) that performs receive ASEL.
+antenna selection (ASEL) receiver: [ASEL receiver] A station (STA) that performs receive ASEL.

-antenna selection (ASEL) transmitter: A station (STA) that performs transmit ASEL.
+antenna selection (ASEL) transmitter: [ASEL transmitter] A station (STA) that performs transmit ASEL.

-antenna weight vector (AWV): A vector of weights describing the excitation (amplitude and phase) for each element of an antenna array.
+antenna weight vector: [AWV] A vector of weights describing the excitation (amplitude and phase) for each element of an antenna array.

 association: The service used to establish a mapping between an access point (AP) or personal basic service set (PBSS) control point (PCP), and a station (STA) and enable STA invocation of the distribution system services (DSSs).

-authenticated encryption with associated data (AEAD): A cipher mode that performs authenticated encryption of a plaintext, with associated data that is authenticated but not encrypted.
+authenticated encryption with associated data: [AEAD] A cipher mode that performs authenticated encryption of a plaintext, with associated data that is authenticated but not encrypted.

 authentication: The service used to establish the identity of one station (STA) as a member of the set of STAs authorized to associate with another STA.

-Authentication Server (AS): An entity that provides an authentication service to an Authenticator.
+Authentication Server: [AS] An entity that provides an authentication service to an Authenticator.
 This service determines, from the credentials provided by the Supplicant, whether the Supplicant is authorized to access the services provided by the Authenticator.
 (IEEE Std 802.1X-2010)

 Authenticator: An entity at one end of a point-to-point local area network (LAN) segment that facilitates Authentication of the entity attached to the other end of that link.
 (IEEE Std 802.1X-2010)

-Authenticator address (AA): The medium access control (MAC) address of the IEEE 802.1X Authenticator’s station (STA).
+Authenticator address: [AA] The medium access control (MAC) address of the IEEE 802.1X Authenticator’s station (STA).

 authorization: The act of determining whether a particular right, such as access to a resource, is granted to an entity.